vcmi/VCMI.eu/additional/docs/faq.md

 * Is HD Mod compatible with VCMI?

 > While HD Mod isn't compatible with VCMI, VCMI offers its own options for high resolutions and quality-of-life improvements to the game's interface.
-These features include remakes of some popular functions from HD Mod, and even more will  for future updates as the project evolves.
+These features include remakes of most popular functions from HD Mod, and even more will be added in future updates as the project evolves.

 * For which platforms is VCMI available?

-> Windows, macOS, Linux, Android, iOS and more
+> Windows, MacOS, Linux, Android, iOS and more

 * Where do I get the latest version?

-> We recommend downloading the latest release from <https://vcmi.eu/download/> - there are also installation instructions for your system.
+> We recommend downloading the latest release from <https://vcmi.eu/download/>, installing in new folder and then running VCMI launcher that will guide you further.
+There are also additional installation instructions for your system available below download links.
 For Android users, it's recommended to install it from Google Play at <https://play.google.com/store/apps/details?id=is.xyz.vcmi>

 * Who works on this?